paralin/crew/docs/dns.md

 ## The two methods

 Now you have to make a decision about your domain.
-Do you want everything and anything at example.tld to go to your dokku server, or would you rather use a 'sub domain' for your dokku server?
+Do you want everything and anything at example.tld to go to your crew server, or would you rather use a 'sub domain' for your crew server?

-In other words, do you want your applications on your dokku server accessible via myapp.example.tld or via myapp.myserver.example.tld?
+In other words, do you want your applications on your crew server accessible via myapp.example.tld or via myapp.myserver.example.tld?

 ### Using a sub-domain (myapp.myserver.example.tld)